VL14/Belly_Button_Biodiversity_Plotly/README.md

-**Belly Button Biodiversity Interactive Dashboard**
+## Belly Button Biodiversity Interactive Dashboard
-In this activity, I built an interactive dashboard using the Belly Button biodiversity dataset (http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that can be found in human belly buttons.
+Interactive dashboard using the Belly Button biodiversity dataset (http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that can be found in human belly buttons.

 The dataset reveals that a small handful of microbial species (also called Operational Taxonomic Units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+# Dashboard Summary

 Using the JSON file provided, Javascript, D3, and Plotly, the following were created: